michalwerner/django-payu-payments/README.rst

 - ``Payment.create()`` now returns two-key dictionary instead of just redirect URL
 - ``Payment`` objects are now ordered from newest to oldest, by default
 - compiled translation is now included in package
+- settings moved to ``settings.py``
+- settings is not dictionary anymore
+- validity time added

 JSONField and ordering related changes requires you to take some action when upgrading.